Kambrian/SubGen/README.md

 ## `SubGen`: a fast subhalo sampler
 `SubGen` generates Monte-Carlo samples of dark matter subhaloes, according to the unified subhalo distribution model in Han et. al. (2015; coming soon).
-Download the code from http://kambrian.github.io/SubGen.

 To get started, check `example.py`.
 You only need to specify the host halo mass, and the number of subhaloes to sample.